 Endovenous thermal ablation is a procedure that uses heat from radiofrequency or laser energy to make your varicose vein collapse, eventually causing it to disappear.

 Sclerotherapy is an effective treatment for both varicose veins and spider veins.
 During this procedure, Dr. Naar cleans your skin before injecting a chemical solution called a sclerosant directly into the vein in question.
 The solution causes the vein to constrict, close, and eventually disappear.

 Microphlebectomy is a minor in-office procedure to remove varicose veins.
 Dr. Naar makes a tiny incision before inserting a hook-like instrument to grab onto the vein’s wall.
 He then removes the vein through the incision.

-If you have new or worsening varicose veins, call Premier Vein Clinic, or book an appointment online today.
+If you have new or worsening varicose veins, contact Premier Vein Clinic.